TheHive-Project/TheHiveDocs/feature-set.md

 - Analyzers can be launched against observables to get more details about a given observable
 - Responders can be launched against case, tasks, observables, logs, and alerts to execute an action
-- One or multiple Cortex instances can be connected to TheHive
+- One or more Cortex instances can be connected to TheHive

 ## Database migration